Hanwant/madigan/README.md

 This repository contains a framework for conducting experiments exploring the use of reinforcement learning in trading financial markets.
 With a focus on statistical arbitrage, the eventual goal is to create autonomous systems for making trading decisions and executing them.
+The process will be much like scientific inquiry whereby hypotheses will be succesively tested in a directed manner.
 To this end, robust software is needed to allow for the process of implementing, validating and deploying ideas, along without the necessary hardware to allow for running experiments.